Shopify Plus launch checklist

 Organizing data

 Organize your customers, products, and orders using tags.
-Group your products using collections and create automated collections using metafields.
+Group your products using collections and create smart collections using metafields.

 Collections